CourtPass venues take online card payments through a hosted checkout:

-You don't need to know which one — the checkout page shows the right widget automatically.
+You don't need to know which one — the checkout flow picks the right one automatically.

 Methods accepted